skeggse/nicely/README.md

 Unlike `nicely` and `nicely.directly`, `nicely.sequentially` does not accept a `times` parameter.
 Instead, all operations added with `queue` will complete--unless one fails--before `fn` is called.

+As an added bonus, both `fn` and the queued tasks will have the `this` object set to the results object.

 Similar to `nicely(times, fn)`, this aggregates results in an object:

 ```js